Prolost Watches

 Watch Images

 Every watch can and should have a photo or other image.
-I love using my own photography for this, but Prolost Watches also makes it easy to search the web for images of your watch.
+I love using my own photography for this, but Prolost Watches also makes it easy to search the web for images of your watch and add them with a tap.

 Watch Details

 You’ll see how many times the watch has been worn, and a revealing stat called Wrist Share.
-You’ll also see Cost per Wear, a fascinating statistic that levels the playing field between Rolex and Timex.
+You’ll also see Cost per Wear, a fascinating statistic that levels the playing field between Timex and Rolex.

 Logging Wrist Time